Exploring Flow-Lenia Universes with a Curiosity-driven AI Scientist: Discovering Diverse Ecosystem Dynamics: Abstract

 \section{Abstract}

-We present a method for the automated discovery of system-level dynamics in Flow-Lenia—a continuous cellular automaton (CA) with mass conservation and parameter localization—using a curiosity-driven AI scientist.
-This method aims to uncover processes leading to self-organization of evolutionary and ecosystemic dynamics in CAs.
-We build on previous work which uses diversity search algorithms in Lenia to find self-organized individual patterns, and extend it to large environments that support distinct interacting patterns.
-We adapt Intrinsically Motivated Goal Exploration Processes (IMGEPs) to drive exploration of diverse Flow-Lenia environments using simulation-wide metrics, such as evolutionary activity, compression-based complexity, and multi-scale entropy.
-We test our method in two experiments, showcasing its ability to illuminate significantly more diverse dynamics compared to random search.
-We show qualitative results illustrating how ecosystemic simulations enable self-organization of complex collective behaviors not captured by previous individual pattern search and analysis.
-We complement automated discovery with an interactive exploration tool, creating an effective human-AI collaborative workflow for scientific investigation.
-Though demonstrated specifically with Flow-Lenia, this methodology provides a framework potentially applicable to other parameterizable complex systems where understanding emergent collective properties is of interest.
+We present a curiosity-driven AI scientist method for discovering system-level dynamics in Flow-Lenia, a continuous cellular automaton (CA) with mass conservation and parameter localization.
+Building on prior work that uses diversity search in Lenia to find individual self-organized patterns, we adapt Intrinsically Motivated Goal Exploration Processes (IMGEPs) to large environments of interacting patterns, using simulation-wide metrics such as evolutionary activity, compression ratio, and multi-scale matter distribution.
+We apply IMGEP in two exploration experiments: one targeting ecosystem-level dynamics, the other matter movement through obstacle-laden environments.
+In both, IMGEP illuminates significantly more of the metric space than random search and reveals self-organized behaviors qualitatively resembling many biological phenomena.
+Leveraging the resulting archive, we then run a scaling study across six spatial scales and seven time horizons, uncovering macro-scale organization with no analogue at the base scale and characterizing how goal-space metrics behave at scale.
+This illustrates a strength of our approach: a relatively cheap large-scale diversity search can act as a principled scaffold for designing subsequent, more expensive experiments, enabling an iterative loop of experiment design, inspection, and redesign --- supported by an interactive exploration tool that keeps scientists in the loop.
+Though demonstrated with Flow-Lenia, this approach potentially applies to other parameterizable complex systems where studying bottom-up collective behavior is of interest.